vamping111/terraform-provider-croccloud/website/docs/d/eks_cluster.md

 * `kubernetes_network_config` - Nested list containing Kubernetes Network Configuration.
     * `ip_family` - The IP family used to assign Kubernetes pod and service addresses.
     * `service_ipv4_cidr` - The CIDR block to assign Kubernetes service IP addresses from.
+* `legacy_cluster_params` - The parameters for fine-tuning the Kubernetes cluster.
+    * `master_config` - The configuration of the master node of the cluster.
+        * `high_availability` - Indicates whether this is a high-availability cluster.
+        * `instance_type` - The instance type of the master node.
+        * `public_ip` - The public IP address at which the master node is accessed.
+        * `volume_iops` - The number of read/write operations per second for the master node volume.
+        * `volume_size` - The size of the master node volume in GiB.
+        * `volume_type` - The type of the master node volume.
 * `platform_version` - The platform version for the cluster.
 * `status` - The status of the EKS cluster.
 One of `CLAIMED`, `CREATING`, `DELETED`, `DELETING`, `ERROR`, `MODIFYING`, `PENDING`, `PROVISIONING`, `READY`, `REPAIRING`.
 * `version` - The Kubernetes server version for the cluster.